-These days many UK homes have been built without garages, and many of the garages that do exist are full to bursting with Christmas decorations, old furniture, record collections and other treasures that nonetheless aren’t allowed back inside the house.
-The carport has therefore become an increasingly popular way to protect bikes, motorcycles and cars form the elements.
+These days, many UK homes have been built without garages, and many of the garages that do exist are full to bursting with Christmas decorations, old furniture, record collections and other treasures that nonetheless aren’t allowed back inside the house.
+The carport has therefore become an increasingly popular way to protect bikes, motorcycles and cars from the elements.

 Does it matter what a Carport is made of?